vmware-tanzu/pinniped/site/content/docs/reference/audit-logging.md

 The callback endpoint started a Supervisor session for the user and sent an authorization code to the client.
 Note that it logged a new unique `sessionID` for this user session.
-Next, the client will call the token endpoint to exchange that code for tokens.
-This can be correlated to the callback endpoint invocation using the `sessionID`.
-Additionally, all future activity related to this user session can also be correlated using the `sessionID`, e.g. session refreshes, token exchanges, and session expiration.
+Next, the client will call the token endpoint to exchange that authorization code for tokens.
+The requests to the callback endpoint and the token endpoint can be correlated using the `sessionID`.
+Additionally, all future activity related to this user session can also be correlated using the `sessionID`, including session refreshes, token exchanges, and session expiration.
+The logs from the token endpoint are shown below.

 ```json lines
 {